Skip to main content

 stinging nettle

-Pacific Northwest and broadly across temperate North America and Eurasia; moist nutrient-rich stream banks, forest edges, floodplains, and disturbed ground
+Pacific Northwest of North America (subspecies gracilis) and broadly across temperate Europe and Asia (subspecies dioica); moist nutrient-rich stream banks, forest edges, floodplains, and disturbed ground across the full Holarctic range

 At a Glance